Andrew Fenn

 Andrew James Fenn (born 1 July 1990) is a British former professional cyclist, who rode professionally between 2011 and 2018 for four different teams.
+Fenn took four individual victories in elite road racing events and represented Scotland at the 2010 Commonwealth Games.

 Career

 Junior and amateur years

 Fenn competed in many sports as a child but concentrated on cycling from the age of 12 when he joined Welwyn Wheelers.
 His talent was noticed by British Cycling, and he joined their Olympic Development Programme in November 2006 and won the junior version of Paris–Roubaix in 2008, before moving on to the Olympic Academy Programme in 2009-2010.

 At the 2010 Commonwealth Games, Birmingham-born Fenn – who was qualified to ride for Scotland as his mother was Scottish-born – finished 14th in the men's road time trial.

 Turning professional

 His first year riding as a professional was in 2011, in which he claimed two victories and the bronze medal in the under-23 road race at the Road World Championships.